ZhangTsingtao/GLSL_Ray_Tracer/README.md

 Reflection and Transmission.
 When a ray intersects with a reflective and/or transmissive object, it changes its path and continue to detect intersection, and thus we get reflection and transmission.
 Since it's an iterative approach, I needed to set a limited step amount.
 Since I'm working with GLSL, which doesn't support recursion, so I have to manually call each iteratoni method.

+The HDR image process pass happens after the shader, in main.cpp, which is commented by "checkpoint 7 tone reproduction" and "advanced 4" "Advanced: Adaptive Logarithmic Mapping".

 ## Code specification (for course grading)

 Submission includes checkpoint 1- 7 and advanced 4.